piotrgrota/pgrota.github.io/_posts/2020-04-28-AWS-Stream-Application.md

 ---
 layout: post
-title: How to analyze real time data in AWS ?
+title: How to Analyze Real Time Data in AWS ?
 ---